mvalles36/coldjot/README.md

 - **Forever Free**: The core ColdJot platform will always be available as open source software
 - **No Vendor Lock-in**: You own your data and can self-host without restrictions
 - **Transparent Development**: Our development process is open and community-driven
-- **MIT License**: Freedom to use, modify, and distribute the software for any purpose
+- **AGPLv3 License**: Freedom to use, modify, and distribute the software while ensuring contributions remain open source

 While we may offer premium hosted services in the future, the core platform will remain open source, ensuring you always have the freedom to run ColdJot on your own terms.